-Send information to Patty Mahboobzadeh.
-Including anything to do with the physical structure of the building such as burned-out light bulbs, leaks, broken locks, clogged drains, entry & exit locks, new keys, surplus items, need for additional cleaning, attention to space, & anything related.
+Music Department spaces: Email Rax Organa, Music Office Coordinator with a description of the problem and the room number or location information.
+This includes anything to do with the physical structure of the building such as burned-out light bulbs, leaks, broken locks, clogged drains, entry & exit locks, new keys, need for additional cleaning, attention to space, & anything related.

-If you need assistance with an urgent matter, please call 360-650-3420 before 4:00 PM weekdays.
+If you need assistance with an urgent building matter, please call Facilities Work Control at 360-650-3420 before 4:00 PM weekdays.
 This includes, but is not limited to hazardous materials, overflowing toilet/sink, broken glass, and body fluids.

-Faculty can request an announcement by emailing the Program Coordinator and Department Chair who will determine if a department announcement is possible.
+Faculty can request an announcement by emailing Lee Anne Frahn, Undergraduate Student Advisor, and Tim Fitzpatrick, Department Chair, who will determine if a department announcement is possible.
 If not, we will recommend other actions to send information including social media announcements, a post in Music Matters!, or others.
 Our goal is to limit the number of emails sent to students.